Checkmk/ansible-collection-checkmk.general/README.md

 See [CHANGELOG.rst](CHANGELOG.rst).

+## Versioning

+This collection uses [Semantic Versioning](https://semver.org/) for releases.
+From the official homepage:

+    Given a version number MAJOR.MINOR.PATCH, increment the:

+      MAJOR version when you make incompatible API changes MINOR version when you add functionality in a backward compatible manner PATCH version when you make backward compatible bug fixes

 ## Roadmap
 <!-- Optional.
 Include the roadmap for this collection, and the proposed release/versioning strategy so users can anticipate the upgrade/update cycle. -->
 This is merely a collection of possible additions to the collection.